 But Constantine had three other heirs to spare.
 He reestablished a dynastic succession, though it would only be secured through political murders after his death.
 His three sons squabbled over religion and were, after Constantine, disappointments.

 Constantine’s decisions to found Constantinople, adopt Christianity, and effectively divorce the city of Rome had huge consequences for the empire.
 Rome itself was now of little political importance.
-And there was constant infighting after his death.

 After Constantine, few emperors ruled the entire Roman Empire.
 It was simply too big and was under attack from every direction.
 Usually, there was an emperor of the Western Roman Empire ruling from Italy or Gaul and an emperor of the Eastern Roman Empire ruling from Constantinople.